 Explore the Culture of Your Virtual Internship

-While there are many benefits of a remote internships, flexibility of schedule, project-based work, lack of daily commute, and gaining important digital skills to meet the new future of work, one of the greatest benefits can be the ability to work across the globe, experiencing new countries, cultures, and connections from the comfort of your own home.
+There are many benefits of remote internships: flexibility of schedule, project-based work, lack of daily commute, and gaining important digital skills to meet the new future of work.
+One of the greatest benefits though can be the ability to work across the globe to experience new countries, cultures, and connections from the comfort of your own home.

 Understanding culture both within a workplace and country can be investigated by reviewing Hofstede’s cultural dimensions:

 - Power Distance: Here we consider power being defined as the degree to which a person is able to influence other people’s ideas and behavior.
 In reflecting on power distance you may ask yourself if the boss gave an opinion, and a lower-ranking staff member pushed back or questioned the opinion how would that be taken?
 The higher degree of power distance would mean that the boss should be supported and not questioned, with the lower degree allowing for discourse and questioning of authority.
 Understanding the power distance of the culture you are working with, will help you navigate when to speak up, and who to speak to when an issue or conversely an innovative idea arises.

 - Individualism vs. collectivism: Here we consider the emphasis of "I" versus "we".
 Individualistic cultures will look to the individual’s work, impact, and outcomes compared to a collectivistic culture working more towards a common goal and working together for the best group outcomes.
 This will be important to understand why certain projects may be prioritized and how they are completed within a company.